 Kia Ora from New Zealand.
 I am a self-confessed hi-fi ‘nut’ and have been since I earned my first wage in 1972, spending much time and money on many iterations of equipment refinement and on music recordings.

-I am an avid music collector and presently have about 3,000 vinyl LPs and about 6,500 CDs, as well as a few music DVDs.
-I also have a growing collection of lossless/high definition files.
-This collection is at the heart of my music experience, of course.
+I am an avid music collector and presently have about 3,750 vinyl LPs and about 6,500 CDs, as well as a few music DVDs.
+I also have a growing collection of lossless/high definition digital files.
+This collection of recordings is at the heart of my music experience, of course.
 My musical taste is eclectic, and I enjoy discovering artists who are talented but not famous or popular, especially blues, jazz-rock, neo-prog, folk, Celtic, and instrumental guitar.
 I especially love rooting out abandoned vinyl albums in great condition.
 Some call this behaviour crate digging, others call it obsession.
 I call it music rescue.

 I have been an active enthusiast of great value high fidelity music reproduction for 45+ years, have used a wide range of home audio equipment in most formats.
 Professionally, I have 30 years experience in marketing consulting, tertiary education, and research.
 I am an award-winning widely-published and highly-cited former marketing scholar.